 With interest payments, the insurance company holds onto the death benefit.

-You can restrict the beneficiary’s access to the full death benefit until they reach an age determined by you.
+You can restrict the beneficiary’s access to the full death benefit until they reach an age you determine.

 The beneficiary receives the interest earned until they reach the age you set.